 - 2. Mary Anne, born in 1683, espoused in 1708 John the sixth king of Portugal, a marriage which cemented the attachment of her husband to the principles of the Grand Alliance.
 She combated by mildness and discretion his ardent passions, and bore with exemplary patience his licentious amours and numerous infidelities.
-During the long illness of her husband, who, in the latter part of his life, was afflicted with a paralytic disorder, she obtained the chief share in the administration of affairs, which, in conformity with the principles of her family, she placed in the hands of the clergy; but she is little remarkable in the History of Portugal, except as the foundress of an edifice for the convent of barefooted Carmelites at Belem, where she was buried in 1654. - 3.
+During the long illness of her husband, who, in the latter part of his life, was afflicted with a paralytic disorder, she obtained the chief share in the administration of affairs, which, in conformity with the principles of her family, she placed in the History of Portugal, except as the foundress of an edifice for the convent of barefooted Carmelites at Belem, where she was buried in 1654. - 3.
 Of Mary Magdalen, the third daughter, little is known, except that she was born at Vienna in 1689, and died in 1743.